containerbuildsystem/osbs-docs/docs/multiarch.rst

   components are exactly matching (for RPMs: version-release and keys used for signatures)

-- If the "single-repo" grouping method is to be used for this build, create a manifest list in the container registry, holding image manifest digests from all the worker builds
+- Create a manifest list in the container registry, holding image manifest digests from all the worker builds

-- If Pulp integration is enabled, sync the images from the container registry into Pulp, following the grouping method

 - If Pulp integration is enabled: